Licensed Clinical Social Worker

 Practicing Since: 1999

-I create a safe space where conversations about hard things like serious illness, death, grief and loss, caregiving, and distress are welcomed.
+I specialize in caring for people impacted by serious illness, death, grief and loss, caregiving, and distress.
 I help you feel seen and supported.
 Together, we will connect you to your values, priorities, and sense of meaning in how you live, care, and/or work.
 The liminal (“in between”) space of serious illness and end of life can feel lonely or isolating.
 Counseling offers a space to contemplate wholeness, values, purpose, relatedness to oneself and others.

 I work with people facing new diagnosis, disease progression or recurrence, or navigating the experience of cancer survivorship.
 I have worked with people facing blood, tissue and solid organ cancers with specialty experience in gynecologic cancer and brain tumors.